Den gröne Jägaren: History

 Today's restaurant is located on the ground floor of Hellgrenska Palace and was built in 1866.
 On the façade there is the classic flag sign with a green clad hunter with his gun.
+The building previously housed the nobleman's apartments, where Oscar II also drank.
+For many years the restaurant Norma was located in the premises.
+The facade now features the classic flag sign showing a green-clad hunter with a gun.
+Den Gröne Jägaren underwent an extensive renovation in 2019.